U063 – Can students see solutions in the browser's console view?

-Right-clicking an element inside a widget and selecting Inspect will usually not allow students to see the widget's answer key.
+Right-clicking an element inside a widget and selecting Inspect will generally not allow students to see the widget's answer key.
+Let's explain.

 What is the console?

 Right-clicking any element of a widget and selecting Inspect (also called Inspect element in some browsers) will open what is called the 'console' view.
 Anyone can open the console view for any website and it can be done with any browser.
 Opening the console is not considered unethical in any way; it is a tool publicly available to anyone with a browser.
 It shows, among others, the HTML layout and code of the website.
 The console view is used mostly by website developers to spot errors in their code easily.
 Students who are aware of the existence of the console view, right-click anywhere inside a widget to open its console view, expecting to find the correct solutions to the widgets' questionnaires by interpreting the code.

 Under normal conditions (see below for exceptions), the answer keys can't be found in the console, even if students think they can.
 That's because the solutions to the widget are simply not there; they're not included in the widget.
 Therefore, you won't ever find them in the console.

 Instead, the answer keys are stored on our servers.
 Students can't access them.
 If you have configured the widget so that students may see the solutions after submitting, then the widget will contact our server only in that moment, retrieve the solutions, and display them.
 Not before.

 There are some situations in which the widget will contain the solutions, in which case they can, in fact, be consulted in the console view.
 These are situations where the widget requires the correction key on one hand, but it has been configured to not contact the BookWidgets server at any time.
 This will be the case: